suyinwb/bikesharing/README.md

 5. What are the top bike stations in the city for Ending a journey?
 6. What is the gender breakdown of active riders?
 Citi Bike tells us that 0 represents "Unknown," 1 represents "Male," and 2 represents "Female."
 7. What is the average trip duration by age?
 In general, the later the birth year, the longer the ride duration.
-8. Which bikes are most likely de for repair?
+8. Which bikes are most likely due for repair?
 9. How variable is bike utilisation?

 Additional: